Dailymotion-Pro-Services/custom-embed-v2/livestream.md

 We provide livestream replacement when livestream is `off air`.
 If livestream video is off air, player will find any [recording](https://developer.dailymotion.com/api/#video-recordings-connection) related to the livestream.
 If there is no recorded video found, the video player will fetch a recent video from the given `CHANNEL_NAME`.

+**Livestream replacement with `fallbackPlaylist`:** If livestream video is off air and `fallbackplaylist` parameter present then player will play the playlist.

 We provide also information on the player notifying that current video is a replacement of a livestream.
-The player also checks in every 5 minutes from the [DATA-API](https://developer.dailymotion.com/api/#video-onair-field) the `onair` status of the livestream.
+The player also checks in every 5 minutes ( by default ) from the [DATA-API](https://developer.dailymotion.com/api/#video-onair-field) the `onair` status of the livestream.
 If the livestream is live / `on air` then player will change back the current video to livestream instead.
 Even when player loads, player checks livestream `on air` status and follows the same flow.

 ### Replacement information:

-We also provide option to change the text in the information when livestream is replaced.
+We also provide option to change the interval and the text in the information when livestream is replaced.
 By adding `<script type="application/json" id="dm_player_text" >` tag, the text in the information can be changed.

 Here is an example.